caodoc/caodoc.github.io/themes/chloe/content/_index.md

 Is this your first time to this page?
 Don't worry, this is **caodoc** and welcome to ***caodoc's not a very complicated page*** for random things which I think are interesting.

-A little bit about myself, I'm a hobbyist programmer who loves exploring modern technologies.
+A little bit about myself, I'm a hobbyist programmer who love to explore modern technologies.
 I'm currently learning front-end development.

-You might found me somewhere around GitHub & Discord servers.

 # Projects
 I haven't contributed to any projects.. yet.